Starting with Raw

 The idea behind this type of diet is that it mimics the natural diet of wild dogs, which typically eat prey animals and plants.
 Proponents of raw food diets believe that this type of diet is more natural and healthier for dogs than traditional kibble or canned dog food.

-• May help to improve coat and skin health
+• Improves coat and skin health.

-• Helps maintain a healthy weight
+• Helps maintain a healthy weight.

-• May reduce allergies and sensitivities
+• May reduce allergies and food sensitivities, promoting better overall healt

 Dogs have a much higher tolerance for bacteria than humans.
 Think about all the times you’ve seen your dog sticking their nose in dirty things, drinking from puddles, or eating things off the ground!